 Food chain The order in which living things eat one another, and it is the flow of energy from one level to the next in an ecosystem.
-Fossil fuels Fuel that is obtained from non-renewable fossil matter, which has been formed over millions of years from the remains of plants and animals deep inside Earth, for example, coal, oil and natural gas.
-Global warming The increase in the world's overall temperature.
-Habitat The environment in which a plant or animal lives.
-Indigenous Plants and animals that belong naturally in a particular area.
-Industrial waste Waste that is produced by factories, warehouses and mining operations.
-Nocturnal Animals that are active during the night.
-Nutrients All the important vitamins and minerals that are necessary to keep plants, animals and people alive, healthy and strong.
-Overgrazing When too many animals eat the grass and plants in an area that does not have enough, the grass and plants cannot grow faster than they are eaten, and the land becomes dry and damaged.
-Oxygen A gas in the atmosphere that is important for respiration (breathing).
-Photosynthesis The process through which plants use water and carbon dioxide to create their own food, to grow, and to release oxygen into the atmosphere.
-All living things need oxygen to breathe.
-Poaching The illegal practice of hunting and killing wildlife without permission.
-Pollution Harmful and poisonous waste substances that are introduced into the environment.
-Producers Plants are producers because they make their own food.
+FARETS FROM TRAF Fossil fuels Fuel that is obtained from non-renewable fossil matter, which has been formed over millions of years from the remains of plants and animals deep inside Earth, for example, coal, oil and natural gas. .18 X Global warming The increase in the world's overall temperature. labitat The environment in which a plant or animal lives.
+P 1 ndigenous Plants and animals that belong naturally in a particular area. over 9 There are million animals B ndustrial waste Waste that is produced by factories, warehouses and mining operations. the animal kingdom. ot bl the Nocturnal Animals that are active during the night.
+Thora are no male and $\sim$ Nutrients All the important vitamins and minerals that are necessary to keep plants, animals and people alive, healthy and strong. female All ear e earthworms. thworms have ma male parts, ale A cl Overgrazing When too many animals eat the grass and plants in an area that does not have enough, the grass and plants cannot grow faster than they are eaten, and the land becomes dry and damaged.
+D. but it : still takes two of t roduce. them t Oxygen A gas in the atmosphere that is important for respiration (breathing).
+Great whi Photosynthesis The process through which plants use water and carbon dioxide to create their own food, to grow, and to release oxygen into the atmosphere.
+All living things need oxygen to breathe. gende in cool wat to 6 metre Poaching The illegal practice of hunting and killing wildlife without permission. males grunt males FG jŽ Pollution Harmful and poisonous waste substances that are introduced into the environment. rk I hiss.
+WWW.
+WWW Producers Plants are producers because they make their own food.
 Food chains always begin with plants, the producers.
-Reproduce The process of making new life.
+And S ¢ Reproduce The process of making new life.
 Humans and animals give birth to babies, other creatures lay eggs in a nest or in the water, and plants grow again from the seeds they make.
-Life can only come from life!
-Ruminant Animals such as cattle, sheep, antelope and giraffe that after swallowing a ball of chewed grass or plant matter, bring the food up from the stomach, chew it again, and then swallow it again.
-They do this several times.
+Life can only come from life! /V ey de ultures have very vesight.
+They can ead animal in an c om up to 6 kilom see a open area [ Ruminant Animals such as cattle, sheep, antelope and giraffe that after swallowing a ball of chewed grass or plant matter, bring the food up from the stomach, chew it again, and then swallow it again.
+They do this several times. Ð. vay.
 Territory The specific area that an animal will defend as its own.
 Water vapour When water is evaporated by the sun, it rises into the atmosphere as a gas.
 This gas is called water vapour.
 When water vapour cools down, it changes from a gas into water droplets, which then form clouds, and then they fall to Earth as rain.
+U u -